DFHack/dfhack/docs/dev/data-identity.rst

 - ``is_primitive``: indicates that ``lua_read`` will store a *copy* of the object on the Lua stack instead of a non-owning reference to it.
 Used for types that have direct representations in Lua: numbers, booleans, simple strings

 - ``is_constructed``: indicates that creating a C++ instance of this type requires the use of a possibly nontrivial constructor.
 A type identity that is both primitive and constructed cannot be inserted into a container.
-At the moment the only type identity that is both primitive and constructed is ``stl_string_identity``, which wraps the C++ ``std::string`` type.
+At the moment the only type identity that is both primitive and constructed is ``type_identity_for<std::string>``, which wraps the C++ ``std::string`` type.

 - ``is_container``: indicates that the type is a container and thus implements the methods specific to ``container_identity``